marcsparrow/glowbear/README.md

 Build it the first time with `npm install && npm run build` or `yarn install && yarn build`

-Create/edit your `~/.config/glowbear/glowbear.yaml` file to contain the buttons and commands you want to run.
+Create/edit your `~/.config/glowbear/glowbear.yaml` file, or use a local `glowbear.yaml`, to contain the buttons and commands you want to run.
+Examples are provided in the `examples/` directory.

 Run with `npm run start` or `yarn start`.